venturadan/startup/notes.md

 	if we register a wildcard subdomain, why in the troubleshooting guide does it suggest that the www subdomain won't work?
 7. HTML Structure
 	some of the assignment instructions are misleading or don't quite match the output shown
+8. Simon CSS
+	Should this not appear here?
+It seems like maybe a copy/paste error from the startup CSS page?
+	"Update your startup repository notes.md to record, what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+Also update your notes.md to record what you learned."

 ## To Do
 - [x] Read HTML instruction